awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 1. Select the NAT gateway, and choose **Actions**, **Delete NAT Gateway**\.

 1. In the confirmation dialog box, choose **Delete NAT Gateway**\.

+1. If you no longer need the Elastic IP address that was associated with the NAT gateway, we recommend that you release it\.
+For more information, see [Releasing an Elastic IP address](vpc-eips.md#release-eip)\.

 ### Testing a NAT gateway<a name="nat-gateway-testing"></a>